ReagentX/Logria-py/README.md

 ## tl;dr

 - Live filtering of stream or streams from other executed processes, replacing `grep`
-- Full regex support
+- Replace regex/filter without killing the process or losing the stream's history
-- Parse logs using user-defined rules
+- Parse logs using user-defined rules, apply analytics methods on top
-- Low-overhead, no dependencies
+- No dependencies

 ## Installation